MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_1_ValidateLabEnvironment.md

 Scenario
 --------

-In this lab, you will provision Trial licenses for Dynamics 365 Marketing and Dynamics 365 Customer Voice and validate that the tenant is working as expected.
+In this lab, you will provision Trial licenses for Dynamics 365 Customer Insights - Journeys and Dynamics 365 Customer Voice and validate that the tenant is working as expected.
 You will access your individual credentials and open the Dynamics 365 model-driven application that we will be using throughout the course.

 **Important Note:** This lab will provide you with an actual Dynamics 365 tenant and licenses for the Power Platform applications you will be using in this